-OUTCOMES are the impact our actions such as reducing incidents. have on the co mmunity OUTPUTS are the quantifiable things we deliver to a better outcomes for the communities we serve. achieve Performance Estimates 2018/19 Estimated Targets 2019/20 Annual Target 19/20 All Fires 321 412 Site Specific Risk Information (SSRIs) 57 a Accidental Dwelling Fires (ADFs) 49 57 Home Fire Safety Checks 1854 • Anti-Social Behaviour Fires (ASBs) 193 236 Hydrant Surveys 73 S RTC 19 21 Waste & Fly Tipping 48 Deliberate Vehicle Fires 27 40 Prevention talks 24 Alert to Mobile 97.2% 95% Simple Operational Fire Safety Assessments 96 AFA in Non Domestic Premises 37 40 Off Station Exercising 2 Domestic Smoke Alarm Actuations 211 191
+OUTCOMES are the impact our actions have on the community such as reducing incidents.
+OUTPUTS are the quantifiable things we deliver to achieve better outcomes for the communities we serve.
+Performance Estimates 2018/19 Estimated Targets 2019/20 Annual Target 19/20 All Fires 321 412 Site Specific Risk Information (SSRIs) 57 Accidental Dwelling Fires (ADFs) 49 57 Home Fire Safety Checks 1854 Anti-Social Behaviour Fires (ASBs) 193 236 Hydrant Surveys 73 RTC 19 21 Waste & Fly Tipping 48 Deliberate Vehicle Fires 27 40 Prevention talks 24 Alert to Mobile 97.2% 95% Simple Operational Fire Safety Assessments 96 AFA in Non Domestic Premises 37 40 Off Station Exercising 2

-The targets are based on 5 years performance data.
+Domestic Smoke Alarm Actuations

 We aim by the delivery of these outcomes to achieve reductions in death and injuries in our communities